-The exact causes of FM are not fully understood and there may be multiple triggers involved.
+The exact causes of Fibromyalgia are not fully understood and there may be multiple triggers involved.
 Researchers believe that it is a neurologic (brain) problem related to how the body transmits and interprets pain signals.

 The disease affects mostly young to middle-aged people.
 The majority of cases occur after a stressful incident, such as an emotional or physical injury.
-For example, a car accident or another medical illness could trigger FM.
+For example, a car accident or another medical illness could trigger Fibromyalgia.
 The disease is estimated to affect 1 in 100 people.

-In most cases pain and stiffness is worse in the morning, slowly loosening up during the day.
-It can fluctuate and people with FM can have good days and bad days.
-The pain with FM can be quite variable.
-It can be aggravated by stress, lack of sleep, physical activity, and occasionally even the weather.
-After physical activity, pain is usually worse and can then last for several days.
+The pain with Fibromyalgiacan be quite variable.
+It can fluctuate and people with Fibromyalgia can have good days and bad days.
+It can also be aggravated by stress, lack of sleep, physical activity, and occasionally even the weather.
+Pain is usually worse after physical activity and can last for several days.

-When all other illnesses with similar symptoms are ruled out, a diagnosis of FM can be made.
+When all other illnesses with similar symptoms are ruled out, a diagnosis of Fibromyalgia can be made.

 It can be very tiring for patients to be subjected to many tests that do not provide answers.
-Despite the fact that FM cannot be diagnosed by a scan or blood test, it is a very real disease.
+Despite the fact that Fibromyalgia cannot be diagnosed by a scan or blood test, it is a very real disease.

 A diagnosis can only be made by a health care provider.

-Researchers believe that FM is a neurologic (brain) problem.
+Researchers believe that Fibromyalgia is a neurologic (brain) problem.
 They believe the body has a problem in transmitting pain signals, and that the nerves and brain are not able to turn off painful stimuli as they normally would.

 When the brain is bombarded with pain signals over a long period of time, nerves that normally shut off pain signals, called descending inhibitors die off.
 This means that pain signals can reach the brain in an uninhibited (limitless) way.

-The exact cause of FM is not fully understood.
+The exact cause of Fibromyalgia is not fully understood.
 The abnormal processing of pain signals may be triggered by a prior injury, viral illness or other autoimmune illness.

-One of the most powerful tools against FM is education: the more you know about it, the better off you will be.
+One of the most powerful tools against Fibromyalgia is education: the more you know about it, the better off you will be.

-Cognitive Behavioural Therapy (CBT)
+Cognitive Behavioural Therapy

-CBT can be helpful for people with fibromyalgia.
-This type of talk therapy involves teaching patients how to deal with the pain and fatigue of FM.
+Cognitive Behavioural Therapy can be helpful for people with Fibromyalgia.
+This type of talk therapy involves teaching patients how to deal with the pain and fatigue of Fibromyalgia.
 They learn practical tips on how to ease pain symptoms and fatigue.

 Better Sleep Hygiene

 Practicing proper sleep hygiene and getting plenty of sleep can significantly improve pain and fatigue levels in people with fibromyalgia.

-A regular exercise routine is very important for patients with FM.
+A regular exercise routine is very important for patients with Fibromyalgia.
 At first the exercise may feel very painful but starting slowly and regularly can improve symptoms.

-There are days when people with FM feel better.
-On those days many people tend to “over do it” and this results in a flare of their FM for the next few days.
+There are days when people with Fibromyalgia feel better.
+On those days many people tend to “over do it” and this results in a flare of their Fibromyalgia for the next few days.

 This includes reducing or eliminating sources of stress, losing weight or maintaining a healthy weight, and proper nutrition with healthy foods.

 Medications for Fibromyalgia

-No medication can cure FM but the right medications can help to decrease the amount of pain and other symptoms.
+No medication can cure Fibromyalgia but the right medications can help to decrease the amount of pain and other symptoms.
 It is important to understand that medications are not “the answer” to completely control symptoms.

 Some medications are available over-the-counter at a pharmacy without a prescription, while others must be prescribed by a doctor.
-People with FM should consult their doctor before taking any type of medication for their symptoms, to help them choose which one(s) might be the best to control their specific symptoms, and to help them understand any possible side effects.
+People with Fibromyalgia should consult their doctor before taking any type of medication for their symptoms, to help them choose which one(s) might be the best to control their specific symptoms, and to help them understand any possible side effects.